soulwing/pinject/README.md

 the extension?
 Without further qualification, both `myProperty` and `myOtherProperty` will be injected with the same bean of type String.

-The extension solves this problem by dynamically providing a unique qualifier to each injection point qualified by `@Property`.
-It assigns this same unique qualifier for the bean that represents the resolved property value.
-In this way, as far as CDI is concerned, each property value is uniquely qualified for injection into the targeted injection point.
+Pinject solves this problem by dynamically providing a unique qualifier to each injection point qualified by `@Property`.
+It assigns this same unique qualifier to the bean that represents the resolved property value.
+In this way, as far as CDI is concerned, each property value is uniquely qualified for injection into its targeted injection point.